SEIR-7-06/Github-collaboration-guide/README.md

 # Github Collaboration Workflow

-For this activity we will work in pairs.
+For this activity we will work in pairs and pick one team member to be Team Member A and one to be Team Member B.

 ## Set Up
 1. Have Team Member A create a brand new repo in Github while sharing their screen.